 Proof of stake (PoS) is a type of consensus mechanisms by which a cryptocurrency blockchain network achieves distributed consensus.
 In PoS-based cryptocurrencies the creator of the next block is chosen via various combinations of random selection and wealth or age (i.e., the stake).
 Proof-of-Stake requires network participants to stake the network’s native asset to achieve distributed consensus.
 Block rewards are attributed to stakers using a combination of random selection and the size of the stake (measured by the number of tokens) that have been provided.
 Unlike its predecessor, the Proof-of-Work (PoW) consensus algorithm, which has been made popular by Bitcoin, PoS does not require machines to make energy-intense calculations to solve a puzzle.
 PoS is therefore considered a more environmentally-friendly alternative, and many consider it as the future of consensus protocols.

-The Elrond network is the first to present a viable solution where all the three aspects of sharding - state, network and transactions - have been implemented at once.
+The MultiversX network is the first to present a viable solution where all the three aspects of sharding - state, network and transactions - have been implemented at once.
 Combined with its “Adaptive” component, this novel architecture allows for dynamic network configuration to maintain a high level of security while scaling with demand.
-In addition to scaling through sharding, Elrond also approaches the consensus problem with a mechanism called Secure Proof of Stake, which mitigates potential attack vectors when compared to Proof of Work while also enabling large throughput and fast execution.
-By solving some of the hardest consensus and sharding problems in the blockchain space, Elrond is able to provide a very high level of performance on a network made of inexpensive computers, resulting in a very low cost per transaction.
-In addition to performance and cost, Elrond also stands out through the quality of the developer experience and the resulting boost in usability on the end-user side.
+In addition to scaling through sharding, MultiversX also approaches the consensus problem with a mechanism called Secure Proof of Stake, which mitigates potential attack vectors when compared to Proof of Work while also enabling large throughput and fast execution.
+By solving some of the hardest consensus and sharding problems in the blockchain space, MultiversX is able to provide a very high level of performance on a network made of inexpensive computers, resulting in a very low cost per transaction.
+In addition to performance and cost, MultiversX also stands out through the quality of the developer experience and the resulting boost in usability on the end-user side.

 What is Adaptive State Sharding?

 Sharding was first used in databases and is a method for distributing data across multiple machines.
 This makes it a scaling technique, and can be used by blockchain networks to partition states and transaction processing, so that each node of the network would only need to process a fraction of all the transactions.
 Moreover, sharding allows for the parallel processing of transactions.
 As long as there is a sufficient number of nodes verifying each transaction, ensuring high reliability and security, then splitting a blockchain into shards will allow it to process far more transactions by means of parallelization and thus greatly improving transaction throughput and efficiency.
 There are three main types of sharding: network sharding, transaction sharding and state sharding.
 State sharding is the most challenging approach.
 In contrast to the other sharding mechanisms, where all nodes store the entire state, in state-sharded blockchains, each shard maintains only a portion of the state.
 Every transaction handling accounts that are in different shards, would need to exchange messages and update states in different shards.
 In order to increase resiliency to malicious attacks, the nodes in the shards have to be reshuffled from time to time.
 However, moving nodes between shards introduces synchronization overheads, that is, the time taken for the newly added nodes to download the latest state.
 It is therefore imperative that only a subset of all nodes should be redistributed during each epoch, to prevent down times during the synchronization process.
-Sharding in the Elrond network was designed from the ground up to address the complexity of combining network sharding, transaction sharding and state sharding.
+Sharding in the MultiversX network was designed from the ground up to address the complexity of combining network sharding, transaction sharding and state sharding.